mamisaki/TractoFlowProc/README.md

 # README
 See the [INSTALL](INSTALL.md) file to set up the environment.
-These instructions assume that the TractFlowProc scripts are stored in ~/TractFlowProc and the workspace is ~/TractFlow_workspace.
+These instructions assume that the TractoFlowProc scripts are stored in ~/TractoFlowProc and the workspace is ~/TractoFlow_workspace.

-***The command must be run in the 'tractflow' conda environment.
+***The command must be run in the 'tractoflow' conda environment.
 See [INSTALL](INSTALL.md) to set up the environment.***

 ## 1. Prepare data files
-Create an input data folder (e.g., ~/TractFlow_workspace/input).
+Create an input data folder (e.g., ~/TractoFlow_workspace/input).
 Place the data file for each subject (e.g. S1, S2, ...) into the input folder.
 The data structure is as follows
 input